apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 Convolutional neural networks are a great tool to capture the spatial relationship of images, for this reason they have become the gold standard for computer vision.
-In this notebook we will create a small convolutional neural network.
+For this example we will create a small convolutional neural network.
 First we create two functions that will create the two type of blocks we'll use, the convolutional and the dense block and then we will create an entire network based on these two blocks.